top of page

 GO1A5274-Edit_edited_edited.jpg

-She has studied with Michael Kimber and Peter Chun (viola, University of Kansas), Peter Slowik (Oberlin Conservatory), James Dunham (Rice University), Katherine Murdock and Daniel Panner (SUNY Stony Brook), and Jörg Michael Schwarz of REBEL.
+Dr. Giles studied with Michael Kimber and Peter Chun (viola, University of Kansas), Peter Slowik (Oberlin Conservatory), James Dunham (Rice University), Katherine Murdock and Daniel Panner (SUNY Stony Brook), and Jörg Michael Schwarz of REBEL.

 Dr. Giles lives on Manhattan's Upper West side with her husband, three daughters, and two cats.